Sacred Journeys –

 Rev. Kim Atherton-Dow

 Jean gained her BSc in Herbal Medicine at the Scottish School of Herbal Medicine in 2004.
-She has been in practice for 16 years and sees a wide range of patients from the ages of 6 months to 92 years of age.
-Jean is currently studying functional medicine – which combines traditional herbal practices with cutting edge scientific testing to get to the origins of complex chronic disease.
+She has been in practice for 20 years and sees a wide range of patients from the ages of 6 months to 92 years of age.
+Jean is also a qualified functional medicine practitioner – which combines traditional herbal practices with cutting edge scientific testing to get to the origins of complex chronic disease.

-Both Jean and Kim share a love of animals and have a large family of rescue dogs, cats, hens and turkeys.
+Both Jean and Kim share a love of animals and have a large family of rescue dogs, cats and hens.